Praqma/GodotDevOps/docs/game-dev-dip-into-devops.md

 ## Conclusion <a name="conclusion"></a>

+That’s it.
 We already knew being more organized and disciplined would make development easier.
 Our big mistake was thinking it would also make it _less fun_.
 It enables you to get rid of the unfun things through automation.
 So if you're having trouble staying disciplined, try automating some things to make it all the more enticing.